If you've already filled your gas tank count yourself lucky.

 The article blames the shortages on a closed refinery, a contaminated fuel line, and the fact that California gas isn't exchangeable with out-of-state fuels because of our stricter environmental laws.

 Local prices have been rising but are still a lot lower than the panic levels in the south.
-According to gasbuddy.com, the Valero on Market Place one of the best price in the town at $4.59 a gallon on Friday.
+According to gasbuddy.com, the ARCO located at 7249 Village Parkway and Amador Valley Boulevard had the best price in the area at $4.39 a gallon on Friday.